01node/proposals-monitor/README.md

-# Porposal Checker
+# Proposal Checker

 This is a functional alpha version!

-`poposals.py` is a Python script that scrapes some data from a RPC node to check if a validator has voted or not.
+`proposals.py` is a Python script that scrapes some data from a RPC node to check if a validator has voted or not.
 It works on most tendermint based chains

 ## How can I set it up?